atonii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sudo chown betty hello - give file to betty touch hello - script to create empty file chmod 744 hello - script to give current user executable right
+sudo chown betty hello - give file to betty touch hello - script to create empty file chmod 744 hello - script to give current user executable right chmod 554 hello -  script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello